xobotyi/emittr/README.md

 4. Ability to stop the event propagation
 5. Static and non-static variations of event emitter

+Emittr's key feature is GlobalEventHandler which allow you to assign event listeners event if nor event emitter nor it's listener wasn't declared yet.
+During lifecycle, event firstly propagates through all listeners assigned over it's emitter and then through listeners assigned over global handler, if event propagation wasn't stopped by any listener.

 ## Requirements
 * [PHP](https://php.net/) 7.1+